 This is a question we get asked often.
 The answer, at least from my perspective, is related to the point I made regarding over-use injuries.
 I’ve found trail running better for my joints as the surfaces are softer and more natural and my footfall varies between strides.

-Whether or not trail running is better for you than road running, does trail running help your road running?
+Whether or not trail running is harder or better for you than road running, does trail running help your road running?

 Another question we’ve been asked many times – We have written a post specifically on this topic: Will trail running help with road running?